-- Special Olympics Flag Football is a non-contact sport. - Possessions: - A. All possessions, except following an interception, start at the offensive team's 5 yard line. - B. The offense has 4 plays to cross mid-field. - C. Once the offense crosses mid-field, they have 4 additional plays to score a touchdown. - D. If the offensive team fails to cross mid-field or score a touchdown in a prescribed number of plays, possession of the ball changes and the opposite teams starts at their 5 yard line. - E. The ball carrier may not spin, dive, hurdle, stiff arm, or use either arm to shield a defender from grasping his/her flag. - An athlete is allowed to dive for a thrown ball. - F. The ball is marked at the spot where the position of the ball is when the player is declared down (carrier's flag belt is pulled or hand/knee touches ground or intercepted or fumbled).
+- a.
+All possessions, except following an interception, start at the offensive team's five yard line - b.
+The offense has four plays to cross mid-field - c.
+Once the offense crosses mid-field, they have four additional plays to score a touchdown - d.
+If the offensive team fails to cross mid-field or score a touchdown in a prescribed number of plays, possession of the ball changes and the opposite teams starts at their five yard line - e.
+The ball carrier may not spin, dive, hurdle, stiff arm, or use either arm to shield a defender from grasping his/her flag.
+An athlete is allowed to dive for a thrown ball - f.
+The ball is marked at the spot where the position of the ball is when the player is declared down (carrier's flag belt is pulled or hand/knee touches ground or intercepted or fumbled)